Author Archives: Sherri

 Cinema Chat Barbara La Marr Interview

-Happy Birthday Anniversary to the one and only Barbara La Marr (July 28, 1896 – January 30, 1926)!
+Happy Birthday Anniversary to Barbara La Marr (July 28, 1896 – January 30, 1926)!
 Though Barbara passed away at age twenty-nine from tuberculosis and nephritis, it was said that she lived many lives in one.

 Thank you to David Heath, host of Cinema Chat, for having me on his podcast to discuss Barbara’s turbulent teenage years; her many matrimonial ventures; her accomplished careers as a stock theater actress, dancer, vaudevillian, and Fox Film Corporation story writer; her ascension to worldwide fame as one of the silent screen’s leading actresses; and more.